-Section 20-22.5.
-Underground Utilities.
+Section 20-22.5 Underground Utilities

 All utilities within the mobile home park, including but not limited to electrical distribution lines, telephone lines, cable television lines, natural gas lines, sewer lines and water lines, shall be placed underground.
-(Ord.
-No. 31A-68, 8-25-80)

-Section 20-22.6.
-Streets Required.
+Section 20-22.6 Road Frontage Streets Required

-Each mobile home lot shall front on a public or private street.
-All streets shall meet the design and construction standards of the Virginia Departments of Highways and Transportation, or the County's subdivision ordinance, whichever is greater.
+Each mobile home lot shall front on a public or private street. road or on a private road.
+All streets shall meet the design and construction standards of the Virginia Department of Highways and Transportation, or the County's subdivision ordinance, whichever is greater.
 The construction and maintenance of private streets shall be guaranteed by a surety bond, letter of credit, cash escrow, or other form of surety approved by the County Attorney and Department of Public Works.
-Public streets shall be part of Virginia Department of Highways and Transportation road system.
+Public roads streets shall be part of Virginia Department of Highways and Transportation road system.
+Private roads shall be constructed and maintained to the following minimum standards: